skybrud/Skybrud.Umbraco.Redirects/v4/faq/README.md

 ## Does the package support importing redirects?

 Not directly.
-Since this requires a few extra dependencies, this is available in the <a href="https://github.com/skybrud/Skybrud.Umbraco.Redirects.Import/" docs-href="/skybrud.umbraco.redirects.import/"><strong>Skybrud Redirects Import</strong></a> add-on.
+Since this requires a few extra dependencies, the import functionality is available in the <a href="https://github.com/skybrud/Skybrud.Umbraco.Redirects.Import/" docs-href="/skybrud.umbraco.redirects.import/"><strong>Skybrud Redirects Import</strong></a> add-on.

-This add-on supports importing redirects from a CSV, XLSX or JSON file, as well as exporting existing redirects to the same formats.
+This add-on supports both importing redirects from a CSV, XLSX or JSON file, as well as exporting existing redirects to the same formats.